JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 - **Network Performance Monitoring**: Service providers continuously monitor these parameters to manage network health.
 Adjustments are made based on SNR and RSSI readings to optimize performance, while T3/T4 timeouts help identify and troubleshoot connectivity issues.
 - **Installation and Maintenance**: Proper setup and regular maintenance of network equipment are crucial to maintaining good SNR and RSSI levels, thereby minimizing T3/T4 timeouts and ensuring reliable service delivery.

 Understanding and managing SNR, RSSI, and T3/T4 timeouts are fundamental aspects of maintaining high-quality and reliable telecommunications services.

-These metrics provide valuable insights into network conditions, helping technicians and engineers optimize infrastructure and address issues proactively.
+These metrics provide valuable **insights into network conditions**, helping technicians and engineers optimize infrastructure and address issues proactively.

 {{< /details >}}